lifthrasiir/angolmois/INTERNALS.md

 (Therefore objects in `28` may trigger 7KEY even for `#PLAYER 1`.)
 Similarily, it automatically distinguishes two variants of PMS channels from each other by counting the number of objects in channels `16`, `17`, `18` and `19`.
-This automatic format detection can be suppressed with `--preset` option.
+This automatic format detection can be suppressed with `--preset` or `--key-spec` option; the latter can entirely override Angolmois' key model too.

 Angolmois supports channels `17` and `27` as foot pedals (sort of); if those channels are not empty, the pedal lane is added to the right (for 10KEY and